ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

 6. From the command line, navigate to the boilerplate theme and run `npm install`.
 This will install all of the associated node modules.
 7. To compile css, js and assets, run `gulp watch` from inside the boilerplate theme

+### Ideas for improvements to set up process

+1. Install script?
+Included in this folder is one that could be adapted for more generic use.
+(See `vhosts-attck.sh`)
+2. Maybe even better, a Docker image?

 ## Gulp & Node
 How to run and use